IsaHu-dev/Calorie-Mind/README.md

   - Set daily macronutrient targets for protein, fat, and carbs.
 This feature helps you stay aligned with your nutrition goals and maintain a balanced diet.

-  - This function allows users to input new daily goals and replace them with new custom values.
+  - This function allows users to input new daily goals and replace them with custom values.

       The application is pre-configured with the following default daily macronutrient targets: